MicrosoftDocs/SupportArticles-docs/support/sql/install/restore-missing-windows-installer-cache-files.md

 ## Symptoms

-When you try to install a Microsoft SQL Server service pack or a cumulative update, you may encounter various error messages, and these may indicate Windows Installer Cache problems.
-The Windows Installer Cache, located in *c:\windows\installer* folder, stores important files for applications installed using the Windows Installer technology and should not be deleted.
-If the installer cache has been compromised, you may not immediately see problems until you perform an action such as uninstall, repair, or update SQL Server.
+When you install a Microsoft SQL Server service pack or a cumulative update, you may encounter various error messages that indicate Windows Installer Cache problems.
+The Windows Installer Cache, located in *c:\windows\installer* folder, stores critical files for applications installed via the Windows Installer technology.
+If the installer cache has been compromised by deleting files, you may not immediately see problems.
+Issues will appear when you perform an uninstall, repair, or update of SQL Server.

 When you install SQL Server, the Windows Installer stores critical files in the Windows Installer Cache (default is *C:\Windows\Installer*).
 These files are required for uninstalling and updating applications.
 Missing files cannot be copied between computers, because they are unique.